quiltdata/nf-quilt/README.md

 developed by [Quilt Data](https://quiltdata.com/) that enables you read and write directly to Quilt packages using `quilt+s3` URIs wherever your NextFlow pipeline currently use `s3` URIs.

-Inspired by the original [`nf-quilt`](https://github.com/nextflow-io/nf-quilt) plugin (v0.2.0) developed by Seqera labs
+Inspired by the original [`nf-quilt`](https://github.com/nextflow-io/nf-quilt) plugin (v0.2.0) developed by Seqera labs.

 ## I. Using the nf-quilt plugin in Production

 This plugin allows your existing pipelines, without modification, to read and write versioned Quilt packages stored on Amazon S3.

-Use the following four steps to configure NextFlow Tower or your command-line environment.
+Use the following three steps to configure NextFlow Tower or your command-line environment.
+[Note: versions 0.7.0 and later no longer require the `quilt3` Python client.]

 1. Enable the `nf-quilt` plugin